philscanlon/Hackathon2016/docs/no-idea-too-silly.md

 ## Enterprise stats

-*   Demo the product as it is confugured, and how we would demonatrate to a customer.
+*   Demo the product as it is configured, and how we would demonstrate to a customer.
 We can get some pretty cool screen recordings.

 ## Building out the network
 *  Plot each person joining onto a log - see the network grow.
 Show this at the end.